 Since joining the legal team of Anderson Alexander, Ms. Braddy has focused her practice on wage and hour litigation under the Fair Labor Standards Act, representing clients in collective and class actions across the United States.
 In addition to FLSA cases, Ms. Braddy continues to represent individuals and businesses in commercial litigation across the State of Texas.

 Carter Hastings was born and raised in Corpus Christi, Texas.
 He earned his undergraduate degree from Baylor University before attending SMU Dedman School of Law.
 Shortly after earning his law degree, Mr. Hastings joined the legal team of Anderson Alexander.
+Since joining the Firm, Carter has represented workers in over seventy wage and hour collective and class actions.

 Carter enjoys spending time out on the water sailing, when not in the office.
 Mr. Hastings has competed in numerous yacht races such as the Harvest Moon Regatta and the Transpac.